andresdelcampo/GPTYourData/README.md

 # GPTYourData
 Welcome to GPTYourData!
-This project is a simple but fast and effective C# vector search engine that utilizes OpenAI's GPT model for generating embeddings and answering questions based on local files.
+This project is a simple but fast and effective C# vector search engine that utilizes OpenAI's GPT models for generating embeddings and answering questions based on local files.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.